ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ![Layers Topo](../assets/screenshots/layers-topo.png)

-🧑‍🏫 For example, it may be useful to have a topographic map to visualize geographic features like mountains and rivers that could impede people's movement into areas if you are reviewing the internal displacement of people.
+🧑‍🏫 For example, it may be useful to have a topographic map to visualize geographic features like mountains and rivers that could impede people's movement into areas if you review people's internal displacement.

 👨‍🏫 * Turn on the Open **Topo Map**.
    * Navigate back to the **Indicator Panel**.
    * Uncheck the child protection layer.
-   * Expant the group for **Internal Displacement**
+   * Expand the group for **Internal Displacement**
    * Select the **IDP Departure Indicator**

 🧑‍🏫 You can now see some of the topographic features underneath the departures layer.
 You may observe that several areas with high departure rates are in the northern desert area.
 Thus, drought may be affecting the people in these cases.

 Let's take it a step further.
-Go to the context layers and expand the **Natural Hazard** options and check on the **Drought Priority Areas**.
+Go to the context layers, expand the **Natural Hazard** options, and check on the **Drought Priority Areas**.
 You can see that many of the drought priority areas are in the northern desert area.

-Make sure to uncheck the **Drought Priority Areas** and the **Access layers** to continue with this tutorial.
+Ensure to uncheck the **Drought Priority Areas** and the **Access layers** to continue with this tutorial.

 ![Inaternal Displacement](../assets/screenshots/internal-displacement.png)

 ### Geography Levels

-🧑‍🏫 While we have the IDP data handy let's change the **Geography Level** of the indicators.
+🧑‍🏫 While we have the IDP data handy, let's change the **Geography Level** of the indicators.

 Geography levels express the hierarchy between administrative boundaries.
 For example, in Somalia, we have the country boundary subdivided into regions, which are in turn subdivided into districts.
 RIR uses these geography levels to provide a sense of the conditions at different geographic scales.

-* On the selector at the bottom right of the map select Region and you will see that the geographic level of the areas changes.
+* On the selector at the bottom right of the map, select Region, and you will see that the geographic level of the areas changes.
 * Click on Country and see what happens.

 ![Geography level](../assets/screenshots/geography-level.png)